ashlynmay/ashlynmay.github.io/README.md

 When clicking on "View More Projects in ______", it will send the user to a very similar page but containing all projects of the said type of project.

 ### My Cat
-A simple page utilizing the
+A simple page utilizing the masonry

 <a href="https://tailwindcss.com/docs/installation">4.
 Install Tailwind CSS<a/>